 Holy Annunciation Orthodox church, Orthodox church in Dubrovnik, Croatia.

-The church was built in 1877 following a Russian consul's initiative to provide a place for Orthodox worship.
-This construction came after an earlier request from 1770, when the presence of Count Orlov's fleet revealed the need for a dedicated prayer space.
+The church was built in 1877, following a push by the Russian consul to give the Orthodox community in Dubrovnik a proper place to worship.
+The need had been felt since 1770, when the presence of Count Orlov's fleet made the absence of a dedicated prayer space very clear.

 The church reflects the Orthodox tradition that has existed in Dubrovnik for centuries.
 Visitors find here a place where this religious community celebrates its festivals and preserves its heritage.